surniaulula/wpsso/readme.txt

 * *Bugfixes*
 	* None.
 * *Developer Notes*
-	* Added a new WpssoPage get_the_text() method.
+	* Added a new WpssoPage get_the_text() method for the WPSSO JSON v1.34.2 add-on.
 	* Renamed the following filters:
 		* 'wpsso_filter_content' to 'wpsso_can_filter_content'
 		* 'wpsso_filter_excerpt' to 'wpsso_can_filter_excerpt'
 		* 'wpsso_filter_title'   to 'wpsso_can_filter_title'
+		* 'wpsso_video_info'     to 'wpsso_video_details'
-	* Renamed option keys for standardization with Core plugin and add-ons:
+	* Renamed option keys for standardization between the Core plugin and its add-ons:
 		* 'site_org_type'   to 'site_org_schema_type'
 		* 'schema_desc_len' to 'schema_desc_max_len'
 		* 'og_title_len'    to 'og_title_max_len'